Ten-string guitar: Yepes' ten-string guitar

 Unlike the harp guitar, the extended-range classical guitar has a single neck and allows all strings to be fretted.

 While the six-string classical guitar remains the standard and most common instrument, since 1963 ten-string guitars in similar configuration to the original Ramírez have been adopted by many classical guitarists and produced by several first-class luthiers, using both Yepes' original tuning and others.

 In January 2009, Gadotti Guitars announced the 10 String Nylon King Electric, a solid body, nylon-stringed ten-string guitar, suitable for both Yepes and other tunings such as the Baroque.

 A ten-string jazz guitar by Mike Shishkov, based on the ten-string extended-range classical guitar, was demonstrated at the 3rd International Ten String Guitar Festival in October 2008.

-Ten String Electric Guitar
+Ten string electric guitar

 These guitars are either custom-made or produced in small quantities due to the very niche market they are intended for.
 Most of these instruments are tuned like nine string guitars with either an extra High A string or an extra Low G# string, in that arrangement for the latter : G# ,C#, F#, B, E, A, D, G, B, E.

-Ten string Electric Extended-Range guitar.
+Ten string electric extended-range guitar.